maxant/kafka-data-consistency/mf/README.md

 ## TODO

+- reflection not working in order to find all cdi beans with secure annotation in order to check they are configured
+- ContextInitialised isnt being called?!
 - test app reloads security if org doesnt send data
 - test app gets security when org reboots
 - add jwt to portal and protect methods for getting draft as well as accepting it